ethannguyen-uts/trackwise-backend/README.md

 );
 ```

-Whenever a user login, session middleware will take the login data and store in redis.
-After that, express-session will set up a cookie (encryped key) on browser .
-Whenever user make a request, the cookie will be sent along with the request and store in the request object.
-Express-session middleware will decrypt the cookie to get the key and then make a request to redis to get the login data.
+Whenever a user logs in, session middleware will take the login data and store it in Redis.
+After that, express-session will set up a cookie (the encrypted key) on the browser.
+Whenever a user makes a request, the cookie will be sent along with the request and stored in the request object.
+Express-session middleware will decrypt the cookie to get the key and then make a request to Redis to get the login data.
 This data is used for authentication purposes.

 ## Deployment

-The api was deployed to https://trackwise.blankspacex.com/
+The API was deployed to https://trackwise.blankspacex.com/